-Ukrainians in the Polish Armed Forces – several thousand Ukrainians who came to the United Kingdom during or shortly after the Second World War as members of the Polish Armed Forces abroad, or who joined on arriving in the UK.
+Ukrainians in the Polish Armed Forces under British command – several thousand Ukrainians who came to the United Kingdom during or shortly after the Second World War as members of the Polish Armed Forces abroad, or who joined on arriving in the UK.

 The Ukrainians in question came to the UK by several routes.
 The first group to arrive consisted of several dozen Ukrainians who were already serving in the Polish Army or Polish Air Force before the war.
 After the German and Soviet invasions of Poland in September 1939 they were among the Polish forces personnel who fled to Romania or Hungary, from where they were evacuated to France.
 After the German invasion of France in May-June 1940 they were among those who were evacuated to the UK.
 In 1942-1943 a small number of Ukrainians arrived in the UK from the USSR.
 They were former residents of Western Ukraine who had joined the Polish army created in 1941 in the USSR and subsequently volunteered for training with the Polish Air Force based in the UK.
 Between September 1944 and the end of the war in May 1945, about a thousand Ukrainians came to the UK from France.
 These were mainly forced labourers or conscripts from Western Ukraine who had been captured along with German personnel by the Western Allies after the D-Day landings in Normandy.
 To avoid being forcibly removed to the USSR (in accordance with British-Soviet and US-Soviet agreements on the mutual repatriation of their citizens) they joined the Polish armed forces, on the grounds that before the war they were Polish citizens.
 Some joined the Polish forces in France before being transferred to the UK, others were transferred as prisoners-of-war and joined in the UK.
 In 1946 some 3,000-5,000 Ukrainians arrived in the UK as part of the Polish II Corps under British operational command, which was transferred from Italy.
 In 1947 and 1948 a small number of Ukrainians came to the UK from Palestine, where they had remained after the 1943 transfer of the Polish II Corps from the Middle East to Italy.
 After demobilisation, most of the Ukrainians who had been members of the Polish forces chose to remain in the UK and joined the Polish Resettlement Corps (see Background note below), although many subsequently emigrated to other countries.